andyofmelbourne/google_sheets_push/README.md

 - click "Audience" on left
     - click "+ Add users"
     - enter gmail account of any users, then save
-- `python authenticate_google.py` which launches a browser, then click OK and continue a few times to produce a `token.json` file
+- `python src/authenticate_google.py` which launches a browser, then click OK and continue a few times to produce a `token.json` file
+- `mv token.json credentials`
-- now `python test.py` should print names from an online spreadsheet
+- now `python stc/test.py` should print names from an online spreadsheet

 google link for this stuff: https://developers.google.com/workspace/sheets/api/quickstart/python